intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

 writing the reminder, kindly ask if anything else from your side is needed to get the ball running somehow.
-If the report got out by mail, do that in the first lines of a mail that is a reply to your initial mail (see above) which includes a full quote of the original report below: that's on of those few situations where such a 'TOFU' (Text Over, Fullquote Under) is the right approach, as then all the recipients will have the details at hand immediately in the proper order.
+If the report got out by mail, do that in the first lines of a mail that is a reply to your initial mail (see above) which includes a full quote of the original report below: that's one of those few situations where such a 'TOFU' (Text Over, Fullquote Under) is the right approach, as then all the recipients will have the details at hand immediately in the proper order.